Chechen Republic of Ichkeria: Minorities

-Ethnic Russians made up 29% of the Chechen population before the war, and they generally opposed independence.
+Ethnic Russians made up 29% of the Chechnya's population before the war, and they generally opposed independence.
 Due to the mounting anti-Russian sentiment following the declaration of independence and the fear of an upcoming war, by 1994 over 200,000 ethnic Russians decided to leave the independence-striving republic.
 Ethnic Russians left behind faced constant harassment and violence.
 The separatist government acknowledged the violence but did nothing to address it, blaming it on Russian provocateurs.
 Russians became a soft target for criminals, as they knew the Chechen police would not intervene in their defence.
 The start of the First Chechen War in 1994 and the first bombing of Grozny created a second wave of ethnic Russian refugees.
 By the end of the conflict in 1996, the Russian community had nearly vanished.

 International recognition

 No states currently recognize the independence of the Chechen Republic of Ichkeria.